Skip to main content

 Latent Spark

-A living probabilistic atlas of the game market and where your game fits.
+A living probabilistic atlas of every game that is and any game that could be.

 What Latent Spark Is